PC-Principal/extended_flashlight_range/README.md

-# Extended flashlight range MOD
+# Extended flashlight range mod

-The mod for the game flew a company that increases the radius of the lamps (works on the yellow and green lantern).
+The mod for the game flew a company that increases the radius and range of the flashlights (works on the yellow and green flashlits).

 ## About Edit